ronalking182/Kingscode/posts/how-to-create-dark-mode-in-react.md

 So what was all those code you copied used for? let me explane:

-1. the `:roots`selector represent the DOM tree, anything you put here will be available any where in your application.
+1.the `:roots`selector represent the DOM tree, anything you put here will be available any where in your application.
 It is also where you create your CSS variable that holds the color for your light mood.
-It is always meant to come first before any other selector
+It is always meant to come first before any other selector.

-2. `[data-theme="dark"]`this is used to set the colors for our dark mood.
+2.`[data-theme="dark"]`this is used to set the colors for our dark mood.
 It is called an attribute selector, we will use it to target any element with a`[data-theme="dark"]`

 &nbsp;